OrbusNeich: Products

 Over the years, OrbusNeich has brought to market a range of stent and balloon devices, including a series of angioplasty balloon catheters for the management of the most complex lesions, including chronic total occlusion, for both the treatment of coronary and peripheral vascular disease.

-In addition to PCI/PTA balloons and coronary stent products, the company is actively expanding into neuro-vascular intervention and structural heart disease areas.
+In addition to PCI/PTA balloons and coronary stent products, the company is actively expanding into structural heart disease areas.